A simple guide for beginners to learn how to use a Speed Square or carpenter’s square in woodworking. Learn about all the features and uses!

 Along one of the outside edges, there are markings from 1 through 6.
 This is the ruler side.
 It’s useful for quick measurements.
 It is limited to six inches so you can only use it for smaller measurements but it can be a quick reference when working with it.

-The t-shaped edge is probably the most used feature of a Speed Square.
+The t-shaped edge or the square lip is probably the most used feature of a Speed Square.
 It can be bumped up against one edge of a board, and you can scribe a straight line with a pencil.
 Plus, you also guide a saw blade with it!

 3. Right Angle